The Goshen Branch

 As of 2011, large piping, which is assumed to be sewage piping, is being buried along the vacant portions of the ROW south of Ammon.

-Thanks to Josh Radford for contributing information about this route.
+Thanks to Josh Radford for contributing information.